matteoramazzotti/MSutils/README.md

-MSutils is a set of perl utilities tha was written to simplify the analysis of shotgun MS peptide and protein identification performed with SearchGUI and PeptideShaker (http://compomics.github.io/projects/searchgui).
+MSutils is a set of 2 perl scripts written to simplify the analysis of shotgun MS peptide and protein identification performed with SearchGUI and PeptideShaker (http://compomics.github.io/projects/searchgui).

 MSUtils have been used to analyze data in the publication:
 "Antioxidant and anti-inflammatory properties of sourdoughs containing selected Lactobacilli strains are retained in breads"